Supported byEU

 Map

-In front of the fountain Saint Michel Nearest public transport: Fontaine Saint-Michel metro station; Place Saint-Michel metro station
+In front of the Saint Michel statue.
+Look for a yellow umbrella Nearest public transport: Fontaine Saint-Michel metro station; Place Saint-Michel metro station